-Less invasive surgery detects residual breast cancer in lymph nodes after chemotherapyDecember 5th, 2012 in Cancer /
+Less invasive surgery detects residual breast cancer in lymph nodes after chemotherapyDecember 5, 2012 in Medicine & Health / Cancer

 Most patients whose breast cancer has spread to their lymph nodes have most of the lymph nodes in their armpit area removed after chemotherapy to see if any cancer remains.
 A study conducted through the American College of Surgeons Oncology Group and led by Judy Boughey, M.D. a breast surgeon at Mayo Clinic shows that a less invasive procedure known as sentinel lymph node surgery successfully identified whether cancer remained in lymph nodes in 91 percent of patients with node-positive breast cancer who received chemotherapy before their surgery.
 In sentinel lymph node surgery, only a few lymph nodes, the ones most likely to contain cancer, are removed.
 The findings are being presented at the 2012 CTRC-AACR San Antonio Breast Cancer Symposium.